RohinMahesh/kant_rag/README.md

 # Motivation

-Historically, one of the more challenging use cases in the Information Retrieval (IR) domain has been around building solutions to support question and answering.
+Historically, one of the more challenging use cases in the Information Retrieval (IR) domain has been around building solutions to support question answering.
 As organizations strive to become digital-first and undergo respective digital transformations, it is imperative to enable services within products to intelligently provide quick and accurate answers to their customers questions.
 This is crucial in providing a positive customer experience at every touchpoint a customer has with the product.

 In addition to having an ample amount of high-quality labeled data, a key challenge in this area has been around efficient document retrieval methods to generate domain-specific context for downstream language models.
 Because of this, historically, leading models alone are insufficient to answer several domain-specific questions accurately and reliably.
 Modern day Large Language Models (LLMs) will require some sort of fine-tuning (i.e., PEFT, LoRA) to provide domain-specific answers.

-The specific task we focus on in this repository is a request I have received from several of my former customers - creating a question and answering solution to use existing information around the service's offerings to answer a questions question.
+The specific task we focus on in this repository is a request I have received from several of my former customers - creating a question answering solution to use existing information around the service's offerings to answer a questions question.

 # Background